nothingnothings/r3f-portfolio/README.md

 - Custom CSS design.
 - Responsive design (adaptive, supporting mobile and desktop devices) created with Bootstrap, Flexbox, media queries and the &lt;Bounds&gt; Drei component)
 - Utilization of core features of the ReactJS library, such as the hooks `useState()` and `useEffect()`.
-- Usage of Zustand library for managing the application's global state
+- Usage of the Zustand library for managing the application's global state
 - Leveraging of the Gsap library, for the handling of the page switch animations, notebook opening and closing, powering on and off, etc.